betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/FrequentlyAskedQuestions.md

 comma, but that's much rarer.

 Other advantages include:
-  1. `MOCK_METHOD1(Foo, int, bool)` can leave a reader wonder whether the method returns `int` or `bool`, while there won't be such confusion using Google Mock's syntax.
+  1. `MOCK_METHOD1(Foo, int, bool)` can leave a reader wonder whether the strategy returns `int` or `bool`, while there won't be such confusion using Google Mock's syntax.
   1. The way Google Mock describes a function type is nothing new, although many people may not be familiar with it.
 The same syntax was used in C, and the `function` library in `tr1` uses this syntax extensively.
 Since `tr1` will become a part of the new version of STL, we feel very comfortable to be consistent with it.
   1. The function type syntax is also used in other parts of Google Mock's API (e.g. the action interface) in order to make the implementation tractable.
 A user needs to learn it anyway in order to utilize Google Mock's more advanced features.
 We'd as well stick to the same syntax in `MOCK_METHOD*`!